aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/01-dao/index.md

 ## The DAO Contract: The Identity and Basis of Your Organization

-In this section, you will learn about the core functionality of every aragonOS DAO.
+In this section, you will learn about the core functionality of every aragonOSx DAO.

 The `DAO` contract is the identity and basis of your organization.
 It is the address carrying the DAO’s ENS name, metadata, and holding the funds.
 Furthermore, it has **six base functionalities** being commonly found in other DAO frameworks in the ecosystem.